SecurityRAT/securityrat.github.io/pages/securityrat/int_jira.md

 ## Steps for integration

-The connection to JIRA is realized solely using by the JavaScript side of SecurityRAT.
+The connection to JIRA is realized solely using the JavaScript side of SecurityRAT.
 This means that Cross-Origin Resource Sharing (CORS) is used.
 In order to enable CORS on JIRA side, you need JIRA to include respective headers in HTTP responses:

 ```
 Access-Control-Allow-Origin: https://$SecurityRAT_URL